Proximal Diffusion Neural Sampler: Proximal Diffusion Neural Sampler in Practice: Continuous and Discrete Cases

 Among various PDNS instantiations, we focus on a proximal WDCE variant of PDNS, selected for its practical effectiveness: it avoids storing entire trajectories and enjoys efficiency of (discrete) score matching objectives \citep{zhu2025mdns}.
 Now, we derive explicit forms of the proximal WDCE training objective $\cF$ in \cref{alg:pdns} for both continuous and discrete diffusion settings.
 Furthermore, we also provide principled guidelines for selecting the proximal step sizes $\{\eta_k\}^\infty_{k=1}$.
 Complete algorithms for proximal WDCE and scheduler policy are provided in \cref{app:alg} and additional implementation details are provided in \cref{app:exp_cont,app:exp_dsc}.

-\paragraph{Proximal WDCE for Continuous Diffusion Samplers} By applying Diffusion Sch\"{o}dinger Bridge Matching (DSBM) \citep{shi2024diffusion}, the proximal WDCE objective is written as follows: A similar formula holds by replacing $\P^{\theta_k^*}$ with $\P^k$.
-In practice, we sample $N$ trajectories $\{X^{(i)}\}^N_{i=1}\sim \P^{\bar\theta_{k-1}}$ and compute the corresponding weights (RN derivative) $\{w^{(i)}\}^N_{i=1}$, respectively.
+\paragraph{Proximal WDCE for Continuous Diffusion Samplers} By applying Diffusion Sch\"{o}dinger Bridge Matching (DSBM) \citep{shi2024diffusion}, the proximal WDCE objective is written as follows: Here, the first line is the original DSBM loss with target path measure $\P^{k^*}$, and the second line we use importance sampling to rewrite the expectation under the detached path measure $\P^{\bar\theta_{k-1}}$ obtained from the previous iteration.
+We sample $N$ trajectories $\{X^{(i)}\}^N_{i=1}\sim \P^{\bar\theta_{k-1}}$ and compute the corresponding weights (RN derivative) $\cu{w^{(i)}=\nicefrac{\d\P^{k^*}}{\d\P^{\bar\theta_{k-1}}}(X^{(i)})}^N_{i=1}$, which will be discussed in the next paragraph.
 Then, we store pairs $(X^{(i)}_T, w^{(i)})$ for $i\in\{1,\dots,N \}$ in a buffer $\mathcal{B}$.
 In the training iteration, we sample and sample $X_t$ using a \textit{reciprocal property} \citep{leonard2014reciprocal}, i.e., $\P^{\theta_{k-1}}_{t|0,T} = \Pref_{t|0,T}$, to compute the matching objective in the equation.
 The detailed discussion is provided in \cref{app:abs2conti}.
-We now introduce closed form to compute a weight, i.e. RN derivative, in \cref{eq:prox_ce_dsm}.
-Now, let $u^{\bar\theta_{k-1}}_t(x)$ be the control that induces the path measure $\P^{\theta_{k-1}}$.
-Using the Girsanov theorem \citep{oksendal2003stochastic}, i.e.,
+We now introduce closed form to compute the weight (RN derivative) in \cref{eq:prox_ce_dsm}.
+Let $u^{\bar\theta_{k-1}}_t(x)$ be the control that induces the path measure $\P^{\theta_{k-1}}$.
+Using the Girsanov theorem \citep{oksendal2003stochastic},